 Our May 2023 Walt Disney World crowd calendar offers a guide to the month, weeks to visit & avoid, weather, new attraction openings & closures, and the kickoff of summer.
 Plus, other info & tips for Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios.

 We like the month of May at Walt Disney World.
 For most people, earlier in the month is going to be better.
-However, 2 of the last 3 years, we have visited Walt Disney World right around Memorial Day weekend, and had wonderful visits in terms of weather, crowds, and entertainment.
-(A couple of years before that, we visited in mid-May and the humidity was unbearable…so your mileage may vary.)
+However, even right around Memorial Day, crowds at Walt Disney World aren’t nearly as bad as you might expect for a holiday weekend at Walt Disney World.
+We’ve had wonderful visits during May in terms of weather, crowds, and entertainment.

 Our experience has taught us that the biggest make or break for May is the weather.
 I think that’s true when traveling to Walt Disney World during this time of year, in general.
 Low temperatures for May range from 64 to 70 degrees, with highs averaging 85 to 89 degrees.
 Those are just averages–temperatures in the 90s and high humidity aren’t unheard of.

 As demonstrated by the “comfortable” band on this page for May, weather is generally on the upper end of nice (like you cold weather climate folks expect from a Florida vacation).
 It can creep into “unpleasant” territory with some regularity, with it being warm and above 64% of the time in May.

 The potential for unseasonably hot weather in May is demonstrated with weather forecasts from last year that regularly topped out above 95 degrees and 75% humidity.
 Days like like make May a little questionable in terms of weather, but if you’re looking at a summer vacation and it comes down to May versus June, July, or August, May is by far the safest option.
 So there’s that upside.